pedro-augusto/flashcardsApp/README.md

 Persistence was introduced to the project, allowing data storage and retrieval through three different serialization methods: JSON, YAML, and XML.
 Despite the availability of three serialization methods, data is now stored and loaded by default using YAML.
 The user interface displays a message indicating the success or failure of these operations.

+### GitHub Actions

+This repository has 2 extra actions in addition to the ones worked on in labs during class: one that automatically translates the readme.md to French and another one that automatically creates an SVG diagram of the repository.
+The automatically generated archives related to the actions described are respectively named README.fr.md and flashcard-app-diagram.svg

 ## Project Authors

 Project developed by Pedro Augusto for the Software Development Tools module with aid from the resources made available by Dr. Siobhan Drohan.